spicysoft/jp-www-gitlab-com/source/direction/ecosystem/integrations/index.html.md

 To set up a foundation for success, it's critical for our team to have a clear understanding of where we're trying to go, how we want to get there with the people/expertise we have, and how we plan to achieve real business objectives, while providing real customer value.

-This is an extension of GitLab's overall Vision/Goals and how the Manage:Integration team can make the most impact, and our strategy should explain why we made the decisions we did to create the most possible focus for our team.
+This is an extension of GitLab's overall Vision/Goals and how the Manage:Integrations team can make the most impact, and our strategy should explain why we made the decisions we did to create the most possible focus for our team.
 We'd like to reassess regularly and if we are not achieving our objectives, we'll want to adjust our strategy.

 See below for more background: